zeus-fyi/olympus/README_CODE_CONTRIBUTERS.md

         * Add a README to explain things further
 * Applications & modules should NOT be coupled to others without good reason
 * API first designs, everything should be programmable
-* Write code using meta programming
+* Strive to write code using meta programming, or templating
     * Meaning, if you can use a codegen toolkit use this because this allows you to
         * Refactor code instantly
         * Write code 1000x faster that is reliable, tested, pre-styled, and optimized
         * Write code on the fly, e.g. an application that can write code
-        * Autogenerate open api files, and api documentation
+        * Autogenerate open api files, and api documentation, etc
     * If the tooling to efficiently do this isn't available/mature enough, these tips will greatly assist you
         * Write code in a style that matches what you'd expect a computer to write.
         * Use common styling and naming conventions